-- 12. employment wrongful act means any actual or alleged employment-related act, error, omission or conduct constituting actual, constructive or alleged: wrongful dismissal, discharge or termination of employment; wrongful failure to employ or promote; wrongful deprivation of career opportunity; misleading representation or advertising in respect of employment; wrongful disciplinary action; negligent employee evaluation; wrongful demotion; failure to pay salary or any other employment-related benefits; breach of employment contract; sexual or workplace harassment (including the creation of a workplace environment conducive to such harassment); wrongful discrimination; failure to grant tenure; invasion of privacy or defamation. - 13. excess means the amount of money that you are responsible for before we make a payment under the policy.
-The excess, including the excess for any optional cover, is set out in your schedule. - 14. identity theft means the unauthorised use of the identity of an individual whose data or information has been accessed because of a cyber event that happens to your computer systems. - 15. impact on business costs means: - a. the amount that the net profit you earn during the indemnity period falls short, directly as a result of an outage, of the net profit you ordinarily earn, less any net profit that is subsequently recouped within a reasonable additional time period (which is not limited to the indemnity period) and less any consequent savings by you; and b. the net increased costs incurred during the indemnity period to avoid a reduction in net profit directly as a result of an outage provided the amount of increased cost paid is less than we would have paid for a reduction in standard net profit in a. above.
+- 14. employment wrongful act means any actual or alleged employment-related act, error, omission or conduct constituting actual, constructive or alleged: wrongful dismissal, discharge or termination of employment; wrongful failure to employ or promote; wrongful deprivation of career opportunity; misleading representation or advertising in respect of employment; wrongful disciplinary action; negligent employee evaluation; wrongful demotion; failure to pay salary or any other employment-related benefits; breach of employment contract; sexual or workplace harassment (including the creation of a workplace environment conducive to such harassment); wrongful discrimination; failure to grant tenure; invasion of privacy or defamation. - 15. essential service, for the purposes of exclusion 10, means a service that is essential for the maintenance of vital functions of a state including without limitation: financial institutions and associated financial market infrastructure, health services or utility services. - 16. excess means the amount of money that you are responsible for before we make a payment under the policy.
+The excess, including the excess for any optional cover, is set out in your schedule.
+If there is more than one excess stated in your schedule then

+- you will pay the higher excess if the incident or claim relates to that higher excess. - 17. identity theft means the unauthorised use of the identity of an individual whose data or information has been accessed because of a cyber event that happens to your computer systems. - 18. impact on business costs means: - a. the amount that the net profit you earn during the indemnity period falls short, directly as a result of an outage, of the net profit you ordinarily earn, less any net profit that is subsequently recouped within a reasonable additional time period (which is not limited to the indemnity period) and less any consequent savings by you; and - b. the net increased costs incurred during the indemnity period to avoid a reduction in net profit directly as a result of an outage provided the amount of increased cost paid is less than we would have paid for a reduction in standard net profit in a. above.
 Net increased costs do not include your ongoing normal operating expenses, salaries, or overhead expenses.